Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - The minimum viable cheap POS system setup for under £50

-- Which cheap restaurant POS system fits cafes, food trucks, and table service
+- Which budget system fits cafes, food trucks, and table service

 What Is the Cheapest POS System for Restaurants?

 First, let's define what we mean by cheap.
-A cheap restaurant POS system is a point-of-sale solution that costs under £50 monthly, offering basic order management and payment processing for budget-conscious restaurant owners.
+In short, it's a point-of-sale solution that costs under £50 monthly, offering basic order management and payment processing for budget-conscious restaurant owners.
 The cheapest POS system for restaurants in the UK is SumUp, with free software and 1.69% transaction fees.

 But what does "cheapest" actually mean for your restaurant?
 It depends on how you measure cost.